• Hash256

 1. Fresh transactions – transactions that have recently entered the network.

-2. Confirmed transactions – transactions that have been “confirmed” and written to a file.
-These are shared in blocks of transactions, and not individually.
+2. Confirmed transactions – transactions that have been "confirmed" and written to a file.
+These are shared in blocks of transactions (not individually).

-A node shares both “fresh” transactions and blocks of confirmed transactions.
+Diagram showing a node sharing fresh transactions and blocks of confirmed transactions.

 3. Keep a copy of confirmed transactions